 Numerous independent third parties regularly evaluate WE Charity on our impact, governance and financial accountability and transparency.

 Independent third-party audit and accounting firms conduct audits of WE Charity every year in Canada, the U.S. and UK.
 We are very proud to say that, every year, WE Charity has received an “unqualified audit rating,” which is the highest possible rating for such a report.
 In other words, it is a “clean opinion.”
 This means that the auditors have found no questions or concerns about our financial accountability and transparency, and have fully vetted our financial information.

 Furthermore, MoneySense magazine’s 2018 Charity 100 gave WE Charity an A grade, including A+ grades for governance, fundraising efficiency and overall efficiency.

 In 2017, after a rigorous evaluation, Good Housekeeping magazine chose WE Charity to be the very first recipient of its new Good Housekeeping Humanitarian Seal.

-Charity Intelligence Canada—an independent organization that evaluates and grades charities—has awarded WE Charity its highest four-star rating, along with an A for our social impact reporting.
+Charity Intelligence Canada—an independent organization that evaluates and grades charities—has awarded WE Charity its highest four-star rating.

 How is WE Day funded?

-WE Day is entirely enabled by monetary and in-kind donations of goods and services from our corporate supporters and specific partners.
+WE Day is entirely enabled by monetary and in-kind donations of goods and services from our corporate supporters, foundations and individual donors, to name a few.
 Thanks to their championing, each event is free of charge for tens of thousands of youth.
 Funds raised by youth are never directed to support WE Day.